raspberry swirl pavlova wreath

 - 1 teaspoon vanilla extract

-- To make the raspberry swirl, place the frozen raspberries, sugar and vanilla in a small saucepan over medium heat and cook, stirring occasionally, for 3–4 minutes or until slightly reduced.
-Strain, discarding the seeds, and refrigerate to cool completely.
+- To make the raspberry swirl, place the raspberries, sugar and vanilla in a small saucepan over medium heat and cook, stirring occasionally, for 3–4 minutes or until slightly reduced.
+Strain into a heatproof bowl, discarding the seeds, and refrigerate until cool.

-+ Be sure to measure your eggwhites carefully, as instructed in the recipe, remembering egg sizes do vary.
-Also, use fresh, room temperature eggs, as this will help the eggwhites to become more voluminous when beaten.
++ Making meringue is a science – for success, be sure to measure the eggwhites carefully (as instructed in the recipe), remembering that egg sizes do vary.
+Be sure to use fresh, room-temperature eggs – this will help the eggwhites to become more voluminous when beaten.

-++ Freeze-dried raspberries are available from selected delicatessens and specialty grocers.
+++ Freeze-dried raspberries are available from select delicatessens and specialty grocers.

 donna hay team

 Hi, Liza.
 Thanks for your question.
 You might have cooked the raspberry mixture a little too long on the stove before swirling it through your meringue.
 Hope that helps! – The DH Team.

 I loved this and thought it delicious but my raspberry swirl came out of the oven brown.
 It did not matter as it got covered by whipped cream but can you tell me what I did wrong?